SAWS Issues Warnings As Thundershowers To Bring Heavy Rainfall in 3 Provinces

 KZN Premier visits flooded Shelley Beach centre

-In a related article, Briefly News reported that KwaZulu-Natal Premier Thami Ntuli visited Shelley Centre in Margate which was flooded.
+In a related article, Briefly News reported that KwaZulu-Natal Premier Thami Ntuli visited Shelley Centre in Margate, which was flooded.
 The centre was on the receiving end of the severe rainfall on the weekend of 21 December as shops were filled with water.

-Ntuli addressed the impact the floods had on the mall and surrounding areas.
+Ntuli addressed the impact the floods had on the mall and the surrounding areas.
 Ntuli confirmed that one person died during the floods.
 He also said that businesses and properties were heavily affected by the rainfall, causing massive damage.
 He added that the government will assess the extent of the damage caused by the flood.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!